- Julie Turner

 I’ve been a float enthusiast for a long time.
 Long before I discovered float tanks, I took great pleasure in floating on the lake, basking in the sun and the simplicity of it all.

-I would take the afternoon off to go to the lake.
-I would blow up a floatie and anchor myself to a buoy.
-I would read a book or close my eyes and just float.
+I used to take the afternoon off to go to the lake.
+Blow up a floatie and anchor myself to a buoy.
+I could read a book, or close my eyes and just float.
 There was something very special about floating in solitude while the rest of the busy world continued without me.
 It was an escape from the mundane and all my worries seemed to float away.
 When I moved to Penticton, I immediately fell in love with floating the channel.
 It was nothing like the dangerous rivers I tubed as a younger lady.
-Living in Penticton I was much closer to the lake and no longer needed to take a day off.
-Instead I would keep an inflatable tube in my vehicle and during my lunch hour take it down to the lake for a relaxing mid-day float.
+Living in Penticton I was much closer to the lake(s) and no longer needed to take time off work.
+Instead I kept an inflatable tube in my vehicle and during my lunch hour, would take it down to the lake for a relaxing mid-day float.

 I had no idea that these summer floats were foreshadowing the life I live now.